An empirical evaluation of imbalanced data strategies from a practitioner's point of view: Methods Methods

+Let us denote TP as the number of true positives, that is, the correct positive predictions of the classifier; TN as the number of true negatives; FP is the number of false positives, that is data that the classifier predicted as positive which were, in fact, negative; and FN as the number of false negatives.
+We remind the reader that in this paper and usually in imbalanced problems, the minority class is the positive class and the majority class is the negative class.
+Then:

 \emph{Accuracy} is the proportion of correct predictions.
-Notice that TP+FN is the total number of positive examples, and thus \emph{recall} is the accuracy for positive examples (the proportion of true predictions for the positive examples).
-TN+FP is the total number of negative examples, and thus \emph{specificity} is the accuracy for the negative examples. \emph{Precision} is the probability that the classifier is correct if it outputs the positive class (TP+FP are all the cases the classifier predicted as positive).
+Notice that TP+FN is the total number of positive examples, and thus \emph{recall} is the accuracy of the positive examples (the proportion of true predictions for the positive examples).
+Similarly, \emph{specificity} is the accuracy for the negative cases.

+\emph{Precision} also known as positive predicted value, measures the proportion of data that is indeed positive (TP) among the cases that the classifier determined to be positive (TP+FP); or in other words, how much can one trust the classifier if it outputs a positive classification.

-Classifiers usually compute internally a score value for each data.
+Classifiers usually compute a score value for each data.
 Let us assume that higher scores are associated with the positive class.
 Besides computing the score, the classifier also defines a threshold, above which it classifies the example as positive.
 Changing this threshold, one can change which examples are classified as positive or negative.
 Lowering the threshold will change the classification of some examples that before were negative to positive.
-Let assume that some of these were indeed positive (before they were false negative) but not all of them.
-Lowering the threshold caused an increase of the true positives and thus an increase in recall.
+Let assume that some of these were indeed positive (before they were a false negative) but not all of them.
+Lowering the threshold caused an increase in the true positives and thus an increase in recall.
 But the newly false positives decrease specificity - the accuracy of negative cases.
 Therefore, by changing the threshold one can trade \emph{recall} for \emph{specificity}, increasing one while decreasing the other.
-Similarly, one can trade \emph{recall} for \emph{precision}.
+Similarly, one can trade \emph{recall} for \emph{precision} by changing the threshold.